isotopp/isotopp.github.io/content/posts/2022-10-12-groups-and-places.md

 *Google Wave being used to collaboratively work on a shared document.
 The Wave contains the final document, but also the process that led to the end result.*

-In a way, Wave could have been an salvation from the hell of corporate email:
+In a way, Wave could have been a salvation from the hell of corporate email:
 Waves produce results, documents or agreements.
 They also record the history of how that result had been reached, and they allow people joining the process late to catch up and review what has happened before on their own terms.
 No more full quotes, 13 levels deep, and no more dozens of copies of the same Word file, all slightly different, and with diverging side remarks from people somewhere in the organisation, which never made it back into the main document.